Matching-free Acquisition of Channels with Anisotropic Wavefronts: Proposed Channel Estimation Algorithm

-In the second stage, we take the beam split effect into account and jointly refine the distance parameters provided by RELAX alongside the spatial parameters from the first stage, aiming to approach the theoretical lower bound of estimation accuracy.
+In the second stage, we take the beam split effect into account and jointly refine the distance parameters provided by RELAX alongside the spatial parameters from the first stage.
 Initialized with the parameters obtained thus far, we optimize the following objective function:

-where $\bm{\Theta} = \{\hat{\alpha}_k, \hat{\bar{S}}_k, \hat{\bar{\mathbf{k}}}_k, \hat{\bar{\mathbf{Q}}}_k\}_{k=1}^{K_{\text{paths}}}$ denote the set of parameters for all paths, and $\tilde{\mathbf{H}}_k$ denotes the reconstructed wideband sub-channel for the $k$-th path, which is obtained by substituting the corresponding parameters into (\ref{eq:general path expression}) and aggregating the responses over all subcarriers.
+where $\bm{\Theta} = \{\hat{a}_k, \hat{\bar{S}}_k, \hat{\bar{\mathbf{k}}}_k, \hat{\bar{\mathbf{Q}}}_k\}_{k=1}^{K_\text{path}}$ denote the set of parameters for all paths, and $\tilde{\mathbf{H}}_k$ denotes the reconstructed wideband sub-channel for the $k$-th path, which is obtained by substituting the corresponding parameters into (\ref{eq:general path expression}) and aggregating the responses over all subcarriers.
 Given the high-quality initial values yielded by RELAX and the first-stage optimization, the second stage requires only a few iterations to converge.